-Third-party drivers and certain drivers used for instrumentation or black-box applications are not recognized by insf to create device files automatically during the reboot process.
+Third-party drivers and certain drivers used for instrumentation or black-box applications are not recognized by insf, so insf cannot automatically create device files during the reboot process.

 If you are adding a peripheral device requiring a driver that cannot be configured automatically, you must configure the device driver and create the device files using the ioscan and mksf or mknod commands.